Home > Current Students > Residence Life > Rights and Responsibilities > Residence Life Policies

 If summer housing is available occupancy in the assigned hall can take place one day before summer classes begin, and closes the day after the last class.
 Occupancy during other times is at the discretion of the Director of Residence Life.
 All students are subject to the same regulations as during the academic year.

 Only residents and their escorted guests are authorized access to their assigned residence hall.
-Forcible or unauthorized entry into any building, structure, facility, or room through a door, window or other means on the premises of College owned or controlled property is prohibited and subject to disciplinary sanction.
+Forcible or unauthorized entry into any building, structure, facility, or room through a door, window or other means on the premises of University owned or controlled property is prohibited and subject to disciplinary sanction.

-Students who are 21 or older may keep and consume alcohol in their rooms (following college guidelines).
+Students who are 21 or older may keep and consume alcohol in their rooms (following university guidelines).
 However, roommates (and guests) under 21 are not permitted at any time to posses or consume the alcohol.
 If minors are found possessing and/or consuming alcohol, all alcohol in the room will be disposed of on site.
 The minors found in violation will be documented and the residents who reside in the room will be documented for providing alcohol to minors.
 If neither roommate is over 21, it is expected that no alcohol be brought into or stored in their room.

-Any malicious damage to private or College property is prohibited.
+Any malicious damage to private or University property is prohibited.
 Persons responsible for damage will be billed for repair and replacement and may face disciplinary action.
 Residents will be notified by public memo/posting of any common area fines or damages.

 When two or more residents occupy the same room/space and responsibility cannot be determined, the cost of repair or replacement will